IBMDeveloperBNL/hlfabric-lab/README.md

 4. [Connecting all parts](#4-connecting-all-parts)

 ## 1. Build a frontend in Node-RED
 Logon to IBM Cloud using the free account you just created.
-Next, click the 'Catalog' on the top bar (1) and then search for Node-RED (2).
-Finally, click on the starter kit 'Node-RED Starter'.
+Next, enter 'Node' as search argument in the search bar (1).
+In the search results, select the Node-RED Starter kit (2).

 ![](./images/03-nodered-1.png)

-Give the service a unique name (1) and select a nearby region to deploy to (e.g. London or Frankfurt).
-Click 'Create' (2) to create the service.
+Ensure your region matches the one assigned to your Lite account and scroll down to give the service a unique name (1).
+Verify the selected plans are Lite plans and click 'Create' (2) to create the service.

 ![](./images/04-nodered-2.png)